 Don’t overlook the importance of an accurate, appealing job description.
 These tips can help you take ordinary job descriptions and transform them into something potential candidates will find memorable and captivating:

 - Begin with an engaging overview.
-The first few sentences of each description should be a compelling overview of what the job is and why it’s important to your organisation.
+The first few sentences of each description should be a compelling overview of what the job is and why it’s important to your organization.
 Think of this as your elevator pitch to sell the position.

 - Be task specific.
 Once someone reads a description, they should have a good idea of what a typical workday would look like if they get hired.
 The more specific you are, the easier it will be to weed out poor candidates and attract qualified ones.